slamora/brackets-wiki/Preview-Images-Research.md

 Open question:
 * when would the modal dialog open?
 Single click, double-click, hover
 * _[rlim] You need to mention the selection model in the project tree and working set.
-What happens with a right click on an image file?
+What happens with a right-click on an image file?
 Do we add the image file into the working set?
 Do we show selection on the image file when the modal image dialog is showing?_
     * _[pf] Currently it sounds like the proposal is that clicking in the tree does nothing, like clicking a folder... but that seems confusing to me.
-Maybe clicking should show the image, and only right click should do nothing._
+Maybe clicking should show the image, and only right-click should do nothing._
 * _[randy] All of the other solutions imply that the problem where editor shows garbage or shows a modal error dialog is fixed, but that needs to be fixed with this solution, so it should explicitly be listed._